-Years ago I was mostly against all meetings.
-I was the "I just want to work" kind of type.
-Being behind a screen and programming was what I wanted to do.
+Years ago I was mostly against all meetings, I was the "I just want to work" kind of type.
+Being behind a screen and programming was all I wanted to do.
 I think it was because I felt that most meetings added little value, and took too much of our time.
-That made me think about how meetings could be improved.
+That made me think about how meetings could be improved, since some of them did make sense, they just felt "long".
 Today I have a more relaxed view on meetings and I see it as a part of our time management.
-Here are my 12 tips on how to improve and have effective meetings.
+Here are my twelve tips on how to improve and have effective meetings in 2022.

 1. Location, location, location.. or tools, tools, tools..